Meet the CRISPR pioneers who are making gene editing easy

 The results allowed scientists to run a large number of experimental edits and learn more about what certain genetic changes would do in a cell.
 The novel methodology had particularly interesting implications for the biotech community, which alters cells to produce a range of products including compounds that serve as the basis for medicines.
 Seeing the opportunity, Garst co-founded Inscripta around the time the paper was released, hoping to refine the CREATE technology into a more automated system.

-Over the last four years, Inscripta has company raised $125 million.
-In October, it hired a new CEO, Sri Kosaraju, who spent 15 years overseeing JPMorgan’s healthcare portfolio, to scale the business.
+Over the last four years, Inscripta has company raised $300 million.
+In October, it hired a new CEO, Sri Kosaraju, who spent 16 years overseeing JPMorgan’s healthcare and technology portfolio, to scale the business.
 It also launched the Onyx benchtop: a black box roughly the size of a small fish tank with a computer screen front.
 It’s as slick looking as any digital consumer product, but made for scientists, with an interface that lets them create their experiments.
 Onyx’s software is designed to then optimize tests for the best possible results.

 Inscripta has shifted away from using CRISPR Cas-9 to develop its own proprietary DNA cutting nucleases.
 (As the name “Cas-9” implies, the Cas protein is one of many.)
 Working with other nucleases gives Inscripta a palette of tools to make edits with.
 The company has developed a man-made nuclease called MAD-7.
 Garst said that identifying novel nucleases is a part of how the company intends to keep costs low and the technology accessible.